The Reality of The Telecom Sector in India: Re-Consolidation

 The telecom companies emerged as a lifeline in keeping the world connected and contributed significantly during the lockdown and social distancing period.
-While the lockdown brought the economy to a halt, it created demand on account of people working-from-home, schools going online, home entertainment, and isolated consumers reaching out to friends and family.
-Further,
+While the lockdown brought the economy to a halt, it created demand on account of people working from home, schools going online, home entertainment, and isolated consumers reaching out to friends and family.

-telecom facilitated the digital transition of people and businesses at a pace much faster than it would have otherwise.
-Spooling back to 2016, the aggressive entry of Reliance Jio in the telecommunications market took the telecom sector in India by storm.
+Further, telecom facilitated the digital transition of people and businesses at a pace much faster than it would have otherwise.
+Spooling back to 2016, the aggressive entry of Reliance Jio into the telecommunications market took the telecom sector in India by storm.
 In order to penetrate the market, Jio adopted disruptive market strategies.
-It attracted customers by offering unlimited LTE data and national voice, video and messaging services, including national roaming at a very nominal price.
-However, these strategies
+It attracted customers by offering unlimited LTE data and national voice, video, and messaging services, including national roaming at a very nominal price.

 However, these strategies started a tariff war in the telecom market to acquire customers.
 Further, the launch of Jio proliferated the market for 4G services and smartphones.
 It is self-explanatory that the availability of such cheap data leads to an exponential rise in the consumption of online content, habituating people to digital services.
 In order to combat the competition triggered by Jio, other market players were forced to adjust their tariff strategies.